JUNIOR BOARD MISSION

 Elizabeth is a student from Sussex Central.
 She is involved in FFA, marching band, and livestock showing market and dairy goats.

-Brock is a junior at Sussex Technical High School.
+Brock is a student at Sussex Technical High School.
 His hobbies include baseball, football and hunting.
 An active member in FFA and 4-H as well as livestock, showing swine and goats.

 Zoe is a student from Sussex Academy.
 Her hobbies and activities include 3D printing, soccer, and basketball.
 She is involved with 4-H and Livestock showing chickens, ducks, and turkeys.